It’s not brain surgery, but it’s close.

 Abnormal Psychology (SL and HL)

-- How should we treat the mentally ill?
+- How should we treat mental disorders?

 Human Relationships (HL only)